nirkr/youtube-serach/README.md

 * clicking on each card sends the user to relevant path (still need to build that)

 * search bar was built - need still to fix few bugs implementing it

-To be honnest 1.5 hours are not enough,  good for maximum 50% of the app